PROFILE

 An encounter with culturally dislocated cloth.

-[Online] Postcolonialism, Postcommunism and Postmodernism Conference, 3rd International Interdisciplinary Conference.
+Postcolonialism, Postcommunism and Postmodernism, 3rd International

-Jun 2019
+Jun 2019 (postponed to Sept 2021)

 In-between Whitework and Indigo Resist Cloth.

-University of the Arts, London
+Fashioning Inclusivity Symposium: University of the Arts London (UAL)

 Apr 2019